Aristarx-Lintter/simplex/README.md

 All figures are saved to the `Figs/` directory.

-### 3. Training Networks (Optional)
+### 2. Training Networks (Optional)

 Model checkpoints are already available on HuggingFace.
-If you wish to recreate the training of the models used in the paper run the following commands:
+If you wish to recreate the training of the models used in the paper run the commands below.
+Note that these scripts require a GPU, and were run on a H100 GPU:

 ```bash
 # RNN experiments (LSTM, GRU, RNN across all processes)